Guest opinion: CNBC study bears no resemblance to the Alabama we know

 In contrast to CNBC, Area Development magazine, one of the nation’s top economic development publications, ranked Alabama number six on its annual “Top States for Doing Business” analysis and awarded high ratings in categories that included Workforce Development Programs, Overall Cost of Doing Business, and Speed of Project Permitting.

-Week Eleven of the 2025 Legislative Session
+Week Three of the 2026 Legislative Session

 Read More